TheNightMayor/Starfinder-SRD-Markdown/Compendium/SF1E/Items/Items.md

 ## Bulk Limits

 You can carry an amount of bulk up to half your Strength score without difficulty.
-If you carry more than that, you gain the [[Conditions#Encumbered|encumbered]] condition, as described below, until the amount of bulk you carry becomes less than or equal to half your Strength score.
+If you carry more than that, you gain the [[encumbered]] condition, as described below, until the amount of bulk you carry becomes less than or equal to half your Strength score.
 You can’t voluntarily wear or hold an amount of bulk that is greater than your Strength score.
-If you are forced to do so (due to changing gravity, for example), you gain the [[Conditions#Overburdened|Overburdened]] condition, as described below, until the bulk you carry becomes less than or equal to your Strength score.
+If you are forced to do so (due to changing gravity, for example), you gain the [[overburdened]] condition, as described below, until the bulk you carry becomes less than or equal to your Strength score.

-If you are wearing [[Armor]], use the worse penalty (from [[Armor]] or bulk) for speed adjustments and [[Skills#Skill Checks|Skill Checks]].
+If you are wearing [[Armor]], use the worse penalty (from [[Armor]] or bulk) for speed adjustments and [[Skill Checks]].
 The penalties do not stack.

 ## [[ENCUMBERED]]

-While [[Conditions#Encumbered|encumbered]], you reduce each of your movement speeds by 10 feet, reduce your maximum Dexterity bonus to AC to +2, and take a –5 penalty to Strength- and Dexterity-based checks.
+While [[encumbered]], you reduce each of your movement speeds by 10 feet, reduce your maximum Dexterity bonus to AC to +2, and take a –5 penalty to Strength- and Dexterity-based checks.

 ## [[OVERBURDENED]]

-If you have the [[Conditions#Overburdened|Overburdened]] condition, you reduce each of your movement speeds to 5 feet, reduce your maximum Dexterity bonus to AC to +0, and take a –5 penalty to Strength- and Dexterity-based checks.
+If you have the [[overburdened]] condition, you reduce each of your movement speeds to 5 feet, reduce your maximum Dexterity bonus to AC to +0, and take a –5 penalty to Strength- and Dexterity-based checks.

 ## Estimating Bulk